-In partnership with Carbon Trust, we recently invested in LED lighting across our site; over 100 acres this makes a big difference.
+In partnership with Carbon Trust, we invested in LED lighting across our site; over 100 acres this makes a big difference.
 This alone reduced our carbon footprint by 26.06 tonnes per year!

 In addition, we have planted several trees across our site and we provide a protected haven for local wildlife with our lakes 🦢

 But what about if you’re not a corporation or a business?

 We know that recycling can be a pain in the bum sometimes, but it doesn’t have to be.
 That’s why our list of useful yet effortless recycling ideas below will hopefully help you accomplish your sustainability goals in 2021! ♻️